ACADEMIC INFORMATION

 - The guarantee does not imply that the graduate will pass any licensing or qualifying examination for a particular career.

-- The students’ sole remedy against this College and its employees for academic deficiencies shall be limited to 6 credit hours of tuition-free education under conditions described above.
+- The students’ sole remedy against this College and its employees for academic deficiencies shall be limited to 6 credit hours of tuition-free education under the conditions described above.

 Guarantee for Job Competency